Category: National Impact

 Dingley’s Promise is inviting parents of children with SEND under 8 to share their early years experiences and help shape national policy.

-Join us for a face-to-face engagement event, exploring the government’s new SEND proposals and feeding back directly into the consultation.
+Join us for an online session exploring the government’s new SEND proposals and feeding back directly into the consultation.

 If you can’t attend, you can still have your say through the national consultation: https://www.gov.uk/government/consultations/send-reform-putting-children-and-young-people-first